SAVE THE OCEAN

 Over 8 million tonnes of plastic end up in our oceans every year – that’s one garbage truck every minute… or 10,000 garbage trucks every week or 43,000 garbage trucks every month – filled with plastic that’s dumped into the ocean.
 Over half of all sea turtles have mistaken plastic for food, and one million seabirds and hundreds of thousands of marine mammals die every year due to the plastic pollution.

 One of the greatest threats to our oceans is global warming, caused by CO2 emissions from use of fossil fuels.
 Global warming causes ocean temperatures to rise with enormous consequences.
 The marine ecosystems aren’t equipped for the higher water temperatures, even if only just a tenth of a degree warmer.
 Oceans also absorb large proportions of atmospheric CO2, causing acidification, which in turn affects living conditions in marine ecosystems negatively.

-Find out and learn as much as you can about the importance of healthy oceans, and what the biggest threats are.
-Share your knowledge with friends and family - in conversation, on social media - create awareness, encourage action.
-Don’t visit aquariums and marine parks where dolphins, belugas, orcas and other marine mammals are confined and kept to perform as tourist attractions.
-Never throw plastic or other debris in the ocean.
+Reduce your use of single use plastics and never throw plastic or other debris into the ocean.
+Find out and learn more about the importance of healthy oceans, and what the biggest threats are.
+Share your knowledge with friends and family – in conversations, on social media – create awareness, encourage change.

-Join our The Blue Bucket campaign and invite your friends to pick up plastic and garbage in the ocean and along beaches.
-Buy our stylish and durable Save the Ocean canvas bag in our webshop, to support our ocean campaigns.
-With us you can also Volunteer Travel and get the chance to work with marine scientists and experience marine conservation projects around the world.
-Donations and sponsoring partnerships are crucial for us to continue our efforts to save our oceans and wildlife below the surface.
+Join our Blue Bucket campaign and invite your friends to pick up plastic and debris in the ocean and along coast lines and beaches.
+You can also buy our stylish and durable Save the Ocean Canvas Bag or a Save the Ocean T-shirt in our web shop, to support our ocean campaigns.
+As a Monthly Donor Blue you can support our work to save the oceans and all the wildlife under the surface, every month.